Boost engagement, spark human connection, make new hires feel welcome with our no-code onboarding tool.

 Trust is on an individual level.
 Do you trust that Harriet hasn’t swiped your sandwich laced with scorpion peppers?
 (Serves you right, Harriet.)

 Psychological safety, on the other hand, is about the group.
-Do you feel confident that your team members will consider your idea seriously even if it turns out that it’s not a good idea?
+Do you feel confident that your team members will consider your idea seriously?
 More to the point: Do you feel confident that your team will still support you even if you come up with a bad idea?

 With a new hire, you get one chance at this.
 Either you build a relationship of trust and mutual respect – and consequently, establish a sense of safety – by directly involving your new hires in their onboarding process.